Portbahn Islay

 Labels

 Labels is a dog-friendly café on Shore Street in Bowmore, Isle of Islay.
+Notable for a good sweet jar selection.
+Caged birds on display in the window (which may not be to everyone's taste).

 Check locally for current hours: (Seasonal variations apply.)